Elliott Gould: 2010s and 2020s

 In 2011, Gould appeared in a supporting role in Soderbergh's ensemble thriller Contagion (2011) about virus outbreak leading to a worldwide pandemic.
 The cast included Matt Damon, Kate Winslet, Jude Law, Marion Cotillard, Laurence Fishburne, and Jennifer Ehle.
 The film received critical acclaim and was a box office success.
 The following year he appeared in Jonathan Dayton and Valerie Faris' romantic comedy-drama film Ruby Sparks (2012) starring Paul Dano, Zoe Kazan.
 More recently, he co-starred with Jemaine Clement in the human comedy Humor Me (2017).
 In 2018, Gould reprised his role of Reuben in Ocean's 8.
 He appeared in 2020's Dangerous Lies.

 Gould appeared in guest starring roles in detective shows such as CSI: Crime Scene Investigation (2010) and Law & Order: Special Victims Unit (2012).
 He also appeared in a recurring role as Ezra Goldman in the Showtime crime series Ray Donovan (2013–2016) starring Liev Schreiber and Jon Voight.
 Gould also played John Mulaney's neighbor in the sitcom Mulaney (2014–2015).
 He also appeared in guest roles in Maron (2015), The Kominsky Method (2018), and Grace and Frankie (2020).
 He also briefly appeared in Friends: The Reunion along with Christina Pickles and the rest of the Friends cast.
+He played a recurring role as retired lawyer David "Legal" Siegel from the second season of The Lincoln Lawyer (2023)..